microsoft/renee/README.md

 ```

 ## Data Preparation
+You can download the datasets from the XML repo (http://manikvarma.org/downloads/XC/XMLRepository.html).

 A dataset folder should have the following directory structure.
 Below we show it for LF-AmazonTitles-131K dataset: